-Podcasts of programs broadcast in Australia by free to air radio and television broadcasters can be used for educational purposes under Part VA of the Copyright Act and the Screenrights Agreement.
+Podcasts (and vodcasts) of programs broadcast in Australia by free to air radio and television broadcasters can be used for educational purposes under Part VA of the Copyright Act and the Screenrights Agreement.
 Podcasts from some overseas broadcasters can also be used.

 - What podcasts can I use?

 - What use can I make of podcasts?